AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 Applies to enterprise.

-Learn how global administrators can manage the organization’s hierarchy in the Global Admin Console.
+Learn how global administrators can manage the organization's hierarchy in the Global Admin Console.

 After you gain [access to the [!DNL Global Admin Console]](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html#request-access), you can create new organizations, add existing organizations to the hierarchy, delete organizations, and change a parent organization.
 [Sign in to the Global Admin Console](https://global-admin-console.adobe.com/)